boardgameio/boardgame.io/docs/tutorial.md

 Let's keep track of a winner in case one player wins the game.
 Let's also prevent players from being able to overwrite cells.

+In order to do this, we add a `flow` section to control the "flow" of the game.
+In this case, we just add a game termination condition to it.

 ```js
 function IsVictory(cells) {
   // Return true if `cells` is in a winning configuration.